sofiary/EtherMineLogger/README.md

 <username> and <password> are stored in environment variables EML_USER and EML_PW respectively.

-The server can be initialised with:
+The server can be initialised with:<br>
    $ sudo service postgresql start